Plenty-network/v3-sdk/README.md

 - Similarly, `SwapPortal.swapYToX(...)` can be used to swap from token y to token x.
 - You can use the [Approvals utility](https://github.com/Plenty-network/v3-sdk/blob/master/src/utils/approvals.ts) for approving token spendings for both FA1.2 and FA2 tokens.
 - By using the swap output estimation utility as explained in [this section](#estimating-swap-output), you can estimate the maximum amount of output that you may receive.
 You can set this as the value of `minTokenYOut` or `minTokenXOut` for a zero slippage trade.
-- `deadline` is an optional field.
+- `deadline` is an optional timestamp field.
 It defaults to 15 minutes from now.
 If the trade is not completed within the deadline, it does not go through.

 ---